 Ki dil abhi bhara nahi

 Abhi Abhi toh aai ho

 Rafi was singing in my ears as I sat near my balcony and the wind kissed my hair.
 It was a thing of wonder for people to see someone from my generation loving Rafi songs.
 But I guess it was a generalisation people casually made.
 I knew so many people who could listen to Rafi for hours and appreciate the sheer beauty of poetry in the song.
 Youngsters like me, high on pain, high on love, some even on substances; would meet on weekends in book cafes and organised modern age mehfils.

 It was one such art club meeting where I met him.

-I believe that poetry only happens after inspiration.
+I always believed that poetry only happened after inspiration.
 And there was no other inspiration in my life except for these weekend getaways.
 I would derive my inspirations from the people who were expressing themselves in front of me.
 I could connect their emotions with mine.
 That was how I felt.
 That was the only way I could feel.
 The rest of my week I would just shut all my feelings, wear a mask and smile for the world.
 My deepest secrets, my darkest desires were slowly sliding into oblivion because even I did not know how to meet them, understand them.

 But that day, something shifted in the universe.

 I was settled in my spot when he entered the café.
 He was new.
 I had not seen him there before.
 He seemed nervous.
 His hands scratched his nose a lot.
 A nervous tic, I suppose.
 He was wearing faded blue jeans and a light blue shirt.
 He has a guitar on his back.
 His hair were messy.
 As if he could never align them even if he tried.
 I sat there observing him.
 He was looking everywhere in an attempt to find a companion.
 Yet he was deliberately avoiding eye contact with the barista to avoid interaction.
 He was a paradox.
 I loved figures of speech.